johnvenkiah/CI_PP5_John_Venkiah/README.md

 5. Enable public access for your bucket so users can access and use the services on your website (upload, view, download, etc).
 More info can be read in the official documentation: https://aws.amazon.com/s3/

 ## Validation

+Thourough validation of all code was made without errors.
+The results can be viewed [here](https://github.com/johnvenkiah/CI_PP5_John_Venkiah/blob/main/docs/validation/VALIDATION.md).

 ## Bugs